FARMERS' VOICE RADIO ACADEMY

 Farmers’ Voice Radio is transforming the lives of millions of farmers and rural communities through the power of radio.
 The new Farmers’ Voice Radio Academy can give you and your organisation the skills and tools you need to set up your own Farmers’ Voice Radio project that will raise farmers’ voices and complement your existing work to improve the lives of rural communities.

-The first Farmers’ Voice Radio Academy launched in March 2022 and 16 people were trained from across Africa and Asia.
-Find out more here.
-The next Farmers' Voice Radio Academy programme is scheduled for early 2023 and will be targeted at organisations working with coffee, tea and cocoa farmers.
-It complements our existing online resources, through:
+The first two Farmers’ Voice Radio (FVR) Academy training programmes trained 31 people from across Africa and Asia.
+Click here to find out more about FVR Academy 2022 and FVR Academy 2023.
+The next Farmers' Voice Radio Academy programme is scheduled for 2024 and will be targeted at organisations working with smallholder coffee farmers in Latin America.
+All content will be delivered in Spanish.

 Online group training